Capitalism and Money

 This does not alter the fact that the need for money originates in the real, productive sector of economy.
 The profit that is sought is a monetary profit and the wages of the producers are paid in money.
 These incomes are generated in production and reflect the shares in newly produced wealth, respectively, of the owners and of the producers.
 In other words, it is production that generates the purchasing power to buy the new products.

 However, there is no need for all of this “purchasing power” to be represented by an equivalent amount of money.
 This is because, although fiat money is essentially a multi-purpose voucher that can be exchanged for anything, it differs from a gift voucher or an admission ticket in that, unlike them, it is not cancelled after use but can be used again by the seller.
 It circulates and can be used to carry out a number of transactions.
-The average number is these is a measure of money’s “velocity of circulation”.
+The average number of these transactions is a measure of money’s “velocity of circulation”.

 The amount of money needed is further reduced by the use of cheques, now